wabbit-corp/kappa/Spec.md

     * For refutable matching, use `let pat ?= expr` (§10.4.1).

 * `if condition` filters out rows where the condition is `False`.
+  Within the remainder of the comprehension after an `if condition` clause, typechecking proceeds under an implicit assumption
+  `@p : condition = True` for the current row (analogous to §7.4.1).

 Map iteration: